Qodestackr/Qodestackr/README.md

 When you strive to comprehend your code, you a create better workflow and become better at what you do.
 Your code isn't just your job anymore, it's your craft.
+I approchmy work
+t with a sense of artistry and craftsmanship can elevate the quality and meaning of the work.
+It shows a dedication to excellence, attention to detail, and a passion for creating something of value.
+By embracing the art of craft in all aspects of life, you can find fulfillment and satisfaction in your endeavors, and your work is likely to resonate with others as well.

 </pre>
 <h1 align="center"> Tech stack and Tools 🛠️</h1>
 <p align="center">